-The baseline annual area of unplanned deforestation allocated to each UDef PA and UDef LB risk class (ADPA-UDef,r, ADLB-UDef,r) must be allocated among forest strata within these areas based on the relative area of each forest stratum within each risk class.
+The baseline annual area of unplanned deforestation allocated to each UDef PA and UDef LB risk class (AD{PA-UDef,r}, AD{LB-UDef,r}) must be allocated among forest strata within these areas based on the relative area of each forest stratum within each risk class.

-Where other VCS AFOLU PAs or LBs are excluded from UDef LB, the FSM must be adjusted to exclude the corresponding strata and the baseline annual area of unplanned deforestation (ADLB-UDef) must be reduced accordingly.
+Where other VCS AFOLU PAs or LBs are excluded from UDef LB, the FSM must be adjusted to exclude the corresponding strata and the baseline annual area of unplanned deforestation $(AD{LB-UDef})$ must be reduced accordingly.
 These adjustments must be made before allocating the baseline AD to the UDef LB.

-The areas of forest stratum i in risk class r in the UDef PA and UDef LB are termed $A{PA-UDef,r,i}$ and $A{LB-UDef,r,i}$, respectively.
+The areas of forest stratum i in risk class r in the UDef PA and UDef LB are termed A{PA-UDef,r,i} and A{LB-UDef,r,i}, respectively.
 These parameters must be calculated by spatial overlay of the following layers:

-- Digital maps of UDef PA boundaries;
+- 1) Digital maps of UDef PA boundaries;

 - 2) Digital maps of UDef LB boundaries;

 - 3) FSM; and

 - 4) Jurisdictional deforestation risk map.

-The allocation of AD to forest strata is described below.
+The allocation of AD to forest strata in the project area is described in Equation (1):